 I like pizza crust that is thin and crispy so the flax meal was a great addition.
 To fix the taste, I added more seasoning as well as a little olive oil.

-If you aren’t a fan of flax, you can add almond flour, chia seeds or psyllium husk instead.
-The pysllium is actually what I'd recommend as it adds gumminess without a noticeable taste.
+- Not a fan of flax seeds?
+You can add almond flour, chia seeds, or psyllium husk instead.
+The psyllium is actually what I'd recommend as it adds gumminess without a noticeable taste!

-I've also used this coconut flour pizza crust recipe to make low carb bread sticks.
+- Use this recipe to make other meals!
+I've also used this coconut flour pizza crust recipe to make low carb breadsticks.
 Just shape the dough into a big rectangle and slice after baking.
-We like to serve the bread sticks with homemade marinara sauce.
+We like to serve the breadsticks with homemade marinara sauce.

-I've been making several of these crusts at once so that I can save some for later.
-To keep fresh, I place them in vacuum sealed bags after cooling.
+I've been making several of these keto pizza crusts at once so that I can save some for later.
+To keep them fresh, I place them in vacuum-sealed bags after cooling.

 I like to freeze this coconut flour pizza crust shortly after baking.
 It makes it super easy to make a low carb pizza later.

 To reheat the frozen crust, you don't even have to thaw it first.
-Just put your favorite toppings on top of the crust and bake at about 35o until the cheese is browned.
+Just put your favorite toppings on top of the crust and bake at about 350 degrees until the cheese is browned.

 Coconut Flour Pizza Crust

-- 2 tablespoons ground flax or almond flour or psyllium
+- 2 tablespoons flaxseed meal or almond flour or psyllium

 - 4 large eggs